Ulster County NY: Cool High Falls and New Paltz

 ulster-county-ny-back-road

-Things to Do in Ulster County NY
+Best Things to Do New Paltz NY

 stone-houses-new-paltz-ny

-TOUR: Historic Huguenot Street, New Paltz, Ulster County
+TOUR: Historic Huguenot Street

 Even before it was a country, the New World was safe haven to those facing religious persecution abroad.
 This short street, lined with beautiful stone buildings, is the oldest continuously occupied street in New York.
-It serves also as a reminder of our nation’s first European immigrants, and is worth an immersive 90 minute tour.
+It serves also as a reminder of our nation’s first European immigrants and is worth an immersive 90-minute tour.

 dubois-house-new-paltz-ny